coclar/shoogle/README.md

 The full method is described in the shoogle paper:

 _Timing Gamma-ray Pulsars using Gibbs Sampling_
-Clark, C. J., Valtolina, S., Nieder, N. and van Haasteren, R.
+Clark, C. J., Valtolina, S., Nieder, L. and van Haasteren, R.
 (2026), A&A, submitted, [arXiv:2601.07592](https://arxiv.org/abs/2601.07592)

 Please cite our paper if you use shoogle in your work.